-If your meter doesn’t have a leak, you can still complete your DIY underground leak detection by using your math skills.
+If your meter doesn’t leak, you can still complete your DIY underground leak detection by using your math skills.
 Write down the current meter reading after turning off the water supply.
 Come back in 30 minutes to an hour.
 If you notice that the number has gone up, you likely have a water leak underground.

-Sometimes, homeowners think they have a water leak due to higher than normal water bills.
+Sometimes, homeowners think they have a water leak due to higher-than-normal water bills.
 Although this indicates a water leak, you may also be leaking water in ways you can control.
 Ensuring that you turn off water wasters — products that may be easy to leave on or commonly leak water after usage — like your hoses, drip systems, and sprinklers, can keep your water bills low and stop you from wasting gallons upon gallons of water.

 Don’t Let Your Leaks Fester — Contact Bumble Bee Plumbing ASAP

 Using your underground leak detection skills to find out where leaks occur is fantastic, but always remember that the point is to solve the problem.
 That’s where our water leak detection services in Phoenix come into play.
-Not only do the experts at Bumble Bee Plumbing know how to find an underground leak, but we will also use enzymes to clean drains, and repair water pipe leaks, gas leaks, and any other plumbing leaks you may have at home.
+Not only do the experts at Bumble Bee Plumbing know how to find an underground leak, but we will also use enzymes to clean drains and repair water pipe leaks, gas leaks, and any other plumbing leaks you may have at home.